 Start by washing, and prepping, about 4.5 cups of Brussels sprouts.
+You can use frozen, but I prefer fresh.
 Depending on the size, halve or quarter each of them; then, in a large bowl, toss with spices.
 Start with a tablespoon of olive oil and a large pinch of salt.

-Next grate in some fresh ginger and garlic.
-I find chopping it to be a hassle, so I use a microplane to make it infinitely easier for me.
-Throw in a sprinkle of cinnamon, nutmeg, and pepper, then cook for about thirty minutes at 400 degrees Fahrenheit.
-It shouldn’t be mushy, but you should be able to stab it with a fork.
+Next, sprinkle cinnamon, nutmeg, salt, and pepper, then cook for about thirty minutes at 450 degrees Fahrenheit.
+When it’s done, it shouldn’t be mushy, but you should be able to stab it with a fork.

 Make the bacon and dressing…

 While the Brussels sprouts are roasting, make the bacon and tahini dressing.
 I made the bacon on the stove, but you can do it in the oven if that is easier for you.
 After the bacon cools, crumble it

 In the meantime, make the dressing.
 When I make homemade dressings, I use a mason jar because shaking is much easier than whisking to combine.
 However, tahini can clump up, so you may have to break it down with a fork.